francispeixoto/francispeixoto/README.md

 ### Hi there 👋

-I'm Chief of Product Development at exo in the Intelligent Transport Systems space.
+I'm Director of Software Development at exo.

 I dabble in development, mostly on the following stack:
 - MongoDB